A guide to installing a cat door for your feline friends

 Once you're happy with the positioning and your cat can comfortably go in and out of it, you can start securing the pieces with the screws.
 Reattach the door back to its door frame by screwing back the hinges.
 Then, wait and see your feline friends test their new door!

 In case this project isn't something you're confident to do yourself, you can call a handyman to help you with tasks like this.
-You can also reach out to them if you need to repair broken cat flaps.
+You can also reach out to them if you need to repair broken cat doors.

 Find cat door installers, fastFind a cat door installer